craftyjon/firelight/README.md

   * Open Qt Creator
   * File -> Open, select `src/firelight.pro` from the working copy of this repo
   * Qt Creator should automatically list your MingW compiler settings.
 Click `Configure` to confirm.
+  * Click `Projects` tab on the left, then click `qmake` under build steps to show the options for qmake.
+  * Open `firelight.pro` in the text editor and edit the paths under the `win32` section to make sure your include and library paths are correct.
 7. Build and Run
   * Click the build button (hammer) in the lower left
   * If you have problems, make sure that your paths are set up correctly to Boost, Python, Boost.Numpy, and portaudio.